86Box/docs/usage/gettingstarted.rst

 .. rubric:: Step 7: What now?

 If you made it this far, you got the basics of using 86Box, but there's more features and options to explore.
-For example, you can try out `86Box Manager <https://github.com/86Box/86BoxManager>`_ for easier management of multiple emulated machines.
+For example, you can try out `Avalonia86 <https://github.com/notBald/Avalonia86>`_ for easier management of multiple emulated machines.
 You can see what's under the *View* menu, or look at some of the more obscure options in the *Settings* window.

 You may eventually encounter the need to get files *into* your machine.
 Please see :ref:`this section for information on disk image formats<hardware/diskimages:Disk images>` and :ref:`this section on creating and using disk images<hardware/diskimages:Creating and using disk images>`.